-Key links to your public policy 'i[\] resources:
+Key links to your public policy

 - Google Workspace

 - Branch liaisons

-- Contact us at
+- Contact us at publicpolicy@aauw-ca.org

-- publicpolicy@aauw-ca.org

 - Tell us about your branch public policy events by filling out this form.

-\square

-2025

-Bill Tracker
+2025 Bill Tracker

+Take Action in May

 Focus: Be an Ally to the Trans Community

-SIR

 AAUW California has launched our own action-items database!
 However, we know that the spreadsheet casts a very wide net in terms of issue areas and resources, so we want to continue to provide a short list of targeted action-items for you each month.